wachino/codefights/README.md

 ## How to clone this repository

-This project contains submodules, so after cloning it (`git clone git@github.com:wachino/codefights.git`), if you want to get all the content of the submodules, run the `main` script (before that, you may have to give the script permission to execute):
+This project contains submodules, so after cloning it (`git clone git@github.com:wachino/codefights.git`), if you want to get all the content of the submodules, run the `main` script:

 ```
 ./main.sh